-- A Nigerian whiz kid, Emmanuella Mayaki, has been offered a teaching appointment at an after-school club at the Southfields Primary School, Coventry, England
+- Legit.ng revisits how a Nigerian whiz kid, Emmanuella Mayaki, was offered a teaching appointment at an after-school club at the Southfields Primary School, Coventry, England

 - Emmanuella got the teaching appointment after she was discovered to be computer proficient